Talentify/backend-careers/README.md

 Installation
 -------------

-- After the clone of the project, execute script in the root.
+- After the clone of the project, cp .env.example to new archive .env and  execute script in the root.
 ```console
 ./up.sh
 ```